Techno-Economic Comparison of Battery Swap Systems and Fast Charging for Battery-Powered Construction Machinery

 Motivation:

 The construction industry is a major contributor to global CO₂ emissions, particularly due to the use of diesel-powered machinery on construction sites.
 Battery-electric construction machines offer a promising pathway to reduce these emissions due to their high efficiency and local emission-free operation.
 However, the integration of electric machines into construction processes poses new challenges.
 Limited grid capacity, fluctuating power demands, and the lack of systematic planning approaches for energy supply and storage require a more holistic view of construction site operations.
 In particular, the design of suitable energy systems - including grid connection, battery storage and charging infrastructure - becomes a key enabler for the successful deployment of electric construction equipment.
-In addition, emerging concepts such as bidirectional charging and vehicle-to-vehicle (V2V) energy transfer offer new opportunities to increase system flexibility and reduce peak loads by enabling machines to exchange energy directly.
+In addition, emerging concepts such as battery swapping, bidirectional charging and vehicle-to-vehicle (V2V) energy transfer offer new opportunities to increase system flexibility and reduce peak loads by enabling machines to exchange energy flexibly.

 Thesis Topic: